The-Blitz/The-Blitz/README.md

 ## 🚀 Current Focus
 - Deepening my knowledge in MLOps and DevOps
 - Preparing for the AWS Certified Developer exam
+- Studying for the JLPT N3 exam to enhance my Japanese language skills
+- Finalizing my preparation for the IELTS exam to improve my English proficiency